 Undergraduate degree-seeking students who wish to withdraw from the University with the intention of returning to complete their degree program may apply for a Leave of Absence.
-All requests for a Leave of Absence begin with the Office of Undergraduate Academic Affairs.
+All requests for a Leave of Absence begin with the One Stop.
 This designation cannot exceed one academic year; however, it may be extended if the proper documentation is submitted.
-The Leave of Absence form can be found on the Academic Affairs channel in the IIT Portal.
+The Leave of Absence form can be found on the Academic Affairs channel in the IIT Portal to contact the Student Health and Wellness Center and/or submit documentation from a health care professional relating to treatment prior to resuming their studies.